William Lewis (journalist): Vince Cable leak allegation

-In December 2010, Daily Telegraph reporters secretly recorded the UK Business Secretary Vince Cable making a number of unguarded remarks about the UK government and also his view that "we have declared war on Murdoch".
+In December 2010, Daily Telegraph reporters secretly recorded the UK Business Secretary Vince Cable making a number of unguarded remarks about the UK government and his view that "we have declared war on Murdoch".
 The Telegraph reported the remarks about government, but did not publish his views on Murdoch.
 These views were controversial, because Cable was overseeing in a sub-judicial role the bid by Murdoch's News Corporation for all of BSkyB.
-The remarks about Murdoch were leaked to the BBC's Business Editor, Robert Peston.
-He broadcast them, to the consternation of The Telegraph and of Cable who was forced to step aside from his oversight of the BSkyB bid.
+The remarks about Murdoch were leaked to the BBC's Business Editor, Robert Peston, who wrote an article on it.
+The Telegraph stated that it had been preparing to publish a follow-up story on Murdoch's remarks before it leaked.

-Despite the fact that the subject of the transcript was clearly in the public interest, Telegraph management hired the detective agency Kroll to find the source of the leak.
+Telegraph management hired the detective agency Kroll to find the source of the leak.

-In July 2011, Reuters reported that the corporate investigations firm Kroll had "strong reasons" to suspect that Lewis had been involved in the leak to Peston.
-The leaks took place three months after Lewis left the Telegraph.
+In July 2011, Reuters reported that the corporate investigations firm Kroll had "strong reason" to suspect that Lewis had been involved in the leak to Peston.
+The leaks took place three months after Lewis left The Telegraph.
 They were seen to be of commercial benefit to News Corporation, the parent company of News International, in relation to the News Corporation takeover bid for BSkyB.
-Kroll interviewed several Telegraph journalists, and examined their email and phone records, but was unable to determine which disgruntled journalists decided to blow the whistle on the Telegraphs decision not to publish the Cable comments on Murdoch.
+The New York Times noted the existing relationship between Lewis and Peston, who had worked closely together at the Financial Times.

 Reuters also reported that Kroll had identified that TMG's information security systems were porous and too many people had access to the relevant systems for the leaker to be pinpointed.
-Kroll advised The Telegraph that because of the number of people who had access to databanks (which included employees for telecoms giant BT) a continued investigation would be unlikely to produce a conclusive result.
+Kroll advised The Telegraph that because of the number of people who had access to databanks (which included employees for telecoms giant BT), a continued investigation would be unlikely to produce a conclusive result.
 Kroll did not interview Lewis in the course of the investigation.

-Kroll's own admission the evidence they had gathered was circumstantial and pointed to 15 separate people at The Telegraph had access to the Cable audio file.
+Kroll found that around 15 people at The Telegraph had access to the Cable audio file.
+Kroll concluded that there was circumstantial evidence that Lewis was behind the leak, but no direct proof.

-Despite the inconclusive nature of the investigation, Telegraph editors flew out to America to brief The New York Times, a commercial rival of News Corp.
-On 22 July, a piece ran in The New York Times titled: "Suspicions About Former Editor in Battle Over Story Complicate hacking Scandal".
-The piece, carried the allegation, without evidence, that Lewis was behind the leak.

-Lewis responded to The New York Times: "This is a clear attempt to undermine the strong working relationship between News Corp.'s Management and Standards Committee and the Metropolitan Police Service.
-Nothing will prevent us from continuing to cooperate fully with Operation Weeting."